rathmerdominik/sh00p/README.md

 <hr>
 <h1 align="center">Usage</h1>

-Here is a little examples how a full workflow could look like.
+Here is a little example how a full workflow could look like.
 This example assumes that you have generated test products with the command ```sh00p:generate-products 20```

 ### Create a customer